 - Yoga in a studio

 At Providence Eye, we advise patients to wait five days before playing contact sports after LASIK to ensure optimal LASIK aftercare and healing.
 Once the five days have passed and patients are ready to play contact sports after LASIK, Dr. Mozayeni recommends wearing eye protection for at least one month.

 Whether you are a weekly jogger or marathon veteran, the everyday runner athlete can quickly resume their routine.
 After a LASIK recovery time of just two days, runners can resume their normal running routine, not even missing half a week of training or body conditioning.

 After a quick LASIK recovery time, runners can enjoy many great benefits by eliminating the:

 - The need to clean and find your contacts or glasses before going to the gym or outside to run

 - Burning, stinging and itching symptoms associated with sweat mixing with contacts and contact fluid

 - Difficulty glasses cause when trying to exercise or run

-- Need to stop and clean glasses due to sweat and condensation
+- The need to stop and clean glasses due to sweat and condensation

-- Risks of breaking or losing your glasses during exercise and training
+- The possibility of breaking or losing your glasses during exercise and training

 Swimming After LASIK

 For swimmers, the after LASIK recovery time is a required two-week hiatus after procedure day.
-It is important to keep water out of your eyes and not submerge your head in water in order to maximize protection from infection and allow your reshaped corneal tissue to heal.
-Keeping your eyes free of chlorinated water for 14 days also reduces chances for unnecessary dry eye.
-Ocular dryness is a common post LASIK eye surgery side effect that should be addressed proactively by your LASIK surgeon.
+It is important to keep water (pool, hot tub, lake, ocean, pond) out of your eyes and not submerge your head in water to maximize protection from infection and allow your reshaped corneal tissue to heal.
+Keeping your eyes free ofdirty, germy and/or chlorinated water for 14 days also reduces chances for infection.

 A quick LASIK recovery time allows swimmers to quickly see the long-term benefits including: